Learning to traverse convective flows at moderate to high Rayleigh numbers: Results and discussion

-Although the RL policy demonstrates superior efficiency, the physical logic underlying this black-box optimisation still warrants clearer interpretation.
-To elucidate how the agent exploits the observed flow information, we analyse the particle behaviour relative to the local flow structures, focusing on representative cases at $Ra=10^8$ and $Ra=10^{10}$ under their respective optimal actuation bounds.
+Although the RL policy achieves lower propulsion cost than the constant-heading baseline, the physical logic underlying this black-box optimisation still warrants clearer interpretation.
+To elucidate how the agent exploits the observed flow information, we analyse the particle behaviour relative to the local flow structures, focusing on representative cases at \(Ra=10^8\) and \(Ra=10^{10}\) under their respective reference actuation bounds.

-Our analysis shows that the learned policy exhibits a physically consistent behavioural pattern.
-To highlight the agent's deliberate spatial preferences, we compare the distribution of active navigators with that of passive tracers released under identical conditions.
-The instantaneous Voronoi tessellations in figure~\ref{fig:voronoi_clustering}(\textit{a}--\textit{d}) show that the passive tracers (figure~\ref{fig:voronoi_clustering}\textit{a},\textit{b}) are broadly dispersed by the background turbulence and often become trapped within recirculating vortex cores.
-By contrast, the active navigators (figure~\ref{fig:voronoi_clustering}\textit{c},\textit{d}) preferentially avoid these cores and instead accumulate near the outer regions of vortical structures and along roll edges, where pathways for horizontal traversal are more favourable.
-To quantify this preferential clustering, we introduce a clustering index $C_V$, defined as the normalised standard deviation of the Voronoi-cell areas:
+Our analysis shows that the learned policy exhibits a consistent behavioural pattern.
+To highlight the agent's spatial preferences, we compare the distribution of active navigators with that of passive tracers released under identical conditions.
+The instantaneous Voronoi tessellations in figure~\ref{fig:voronoi_clustering}(\textit{a}--\textit{d}) show that the passive tracers (figures~\ref{fig:voronoi_clustering}\textit{a} and \ref{fig:voronoi_clustering}\textit{b}) are broadly dispersed by the background turbulence and often become trapped within recirculating vortex cores.
+By contrast, the active navigators (figures~\ref{fig:voronoi_clustering}\textit{c} and \ref{fig:voronoi_clustering}\textit{d}) preferentially avoid these cores and instead accumulate near the outer regions of vortical structures and along roll edges, where pathways for horizontal traversal are more favourable.
+To quantify this preferential clustering, we introduce a clustering index \(C_V\), defined as the normalised standard deviation of the Voronoi-cell areas:

-where $A_i$ denotes the area of the $i$-th Voronoi cell, $\bar{A}$ is the mean Voronoi-cell area, and $M$ is the total number of particles.
-As shown in figure~\ref{fig:voronoi_clustering}(\textit{e},\textit{f}), $C_V$ for the active navigators remains consistently and significantly higher than for the passive tracers throughout the migration process.
-Physically, this large variance in cell areas indicates that the learned policy steers particles away from broad, relatively featureless flow regions, leaving a few exceptionally large Voronoi cells, while concentrating them within narrow and dynamically favourable pathways, thereby producing dense clusters of very small cells.
+where \(A_i\) denotes the area of the \(i\)th Voronoi cell, \(\bar{A}\) is the mean Voronoi-cell area and \(M\) is the total number of particles.
+As shown in figures~\ref{fig:voronoi_clustering}(\textit{e}) and \ref{fig:voronoi_clustering}(\textit{f}), \(C_V\) for the active navigators remains consistently higher than for the passive tracers throughout the migration process.
+This larger variance in cell areas suggests that the learned policy steers particles away from broad, relatively featureless flow regions, leaving a few large Voronoi cells, while concentrating them within narrow and dynamically favourable pathways, thereby producing dense clusters of small cells.
 In this way, rather than being passively mixed by the flow, the active navigators exploit the spatial heterogeneity of the turbulence to their advantage.